 - Self-certification of the fact that the business entity satisfies all the conditions required to classify itself as a Startup: The self-certification should be duly and correctly done based on the definition of a startup provided by DIPP as mentioned above.

 - Getting the Recognition number: Once the application procedure is completed, the recognition number is generated almost instantly.
-However, the certificate of recognition is usually issued after careful examination of all the documents uploaded along with the registration details.
+However, the certificate of recognition is usually issued after a careful examination of all the documents uploaded along with the registration details.
 Therefore, document submission and uploading should be carefully done.

 - Completing other formalities specific to the nature of business: Some startups might require other registrations and requirements such as obtaining a Patents, trademarks and/or design registration, obtaining requisite funding, obtaining Digital Signature Certificate(DSC), and acquiring Director Identification Number(DIN)

-How to Register Your Startup
+How to Register Your Startup in India

 Registration of a startup includes four basic steps: